 A Comparative Market Analysis (CMA) and a home appraisal both provide insights into a home's value, but they serve different purposes and hold different levels of authority.

-A CMA is conducted by a licensed real estate agent, not an appraiser.
+A CMA is conducted by a licensed real estate agent.
 It uses recent sales of comparable properties to estimate value.
 The CMA helps sellers determine an optimal listing price and assists buyers in making informed offers.
 It cannot be used for lending purposes or to meet lender requirements.

-An appraisal is conducted by a licensed or certified appraiser.
-It is required by lenders to confirm fair market value before issuing a mortgage.
-Appraisals follow Uniform Standards of Professional Appraisal Practice (USPAP) guidelines.
-They are legally binding and recognized by financial institutions for loans and refinances.
+An appraisal is conducted by a licensed or certified appraiser and is required by lenders to confirm fair market value before issuing a mortgage.
+Appraisals follow USPAP guidelines and are legally binding.

 How Are Appraisals Regulated?